PORT TO PUB EVENT RULES

 3.Registrations close 30 minutes prior to your wave start.
 If you are not registered by this time you will not be permitted to start the race.
 Each solo swimmer and one swimmer from each duo or team will collect their timing band to be worn on the left ankle for the entire duration of the race.

-4.All solo swimmers (19.7km and 25km ultra-marathon) must have completed a 10km open water swim in less than 4 hours 15 minutes within a two-year time frame prior to the event date, or have completed a solo Rottnest Channel crossing (Port to Pub or Rottnest Channel Swim) in the last two years to enter.
+4.All solo swimmers (19.7km and 25km ultra-marathon) must have completed a 10km open water swim in less than 4 hours 15 minutes within a two-year time frame prior to the event date, or have completed a solo Rottnest Channel crossing (Port to Pub or Rottnest Channel Swim) or similar distance swim in the last two years to enter.
 Solo swimmers must show evidence of a qualifying swim in their registration form.

 5.The minimum age of all swimmers at the date of the swim is 13 years, in accordance with WA Swimming and Swimming Australia rules.